 If you have an opportunity at a new company, you may want to see if it will wait until after you have your loan in place.
 Lenders like to see at least two years at a job to show that you are stable enough to qualify for a mortgage.
-While a new job can provide more income, an easier commute and other benefits, changing too soon before buying a house can keep you from getting the best deal on your mortgage.
+While a new job can provide more income, an easier commute and other benefits, changing too soon before buying real estate in Nolensville (or elsewhere) can keep you from getting the best deal on your mortgage.

 4. Not Learning About the Process